Understanding the Multichannel Capabilities of Contact Centers

 Gartner reports that 70% of customers rely on self-service channels to resolve issues.
 Here are some self-service options for your contact center operation:

-• AI-powered chatbots.
-Artificial intelligence (AI) paved the way for chatbots in business websites.
+- AI-powered chatbots.
+Artificial intelligence (AI) paved the way for chatbots on business websites.
 These customer service robots assist customers.
 They answer common questions but refer customers to representatives for more complex issues.

-• Online forums.
+- Online forums.
 Customers ask questions and receive answers from others via online forums.
-Backed by the company admin, an online forum is run by online moderators who help organize information and guide customers to the right pages.
-It aims to provide a platform where customers help each other.
+Online moderators who support the company admin run an online forum, helping to organize information and directing users to the appropriate pages.
+It aims to provide a platform where customers can help each other.

 Seven Key Benefits of Multichannel Capabilities for Contact Centers

 Companies with omnichannel solutions have a competitive advantage.
-They are able to meet customer needs via their contact center operations.
-They improve customer interaction, which provides their businesses with more opportunities for positive interaction with customers.
+They can meet customer needs via their contact center operations.
+They improve customer interaction, providing their businesses with more opportunities for positive customer interaction.

 Explore the key benefits of having multichannel capabilities for your contact center.